rl1987/trickster.dev/tricksterblog/content/post/you-dont-typically-need-selenium.md

 +++

-First, let us presume that we want to develop code to extract structured information from web pages that may or may not be doing a lot of API calls from client side JavaScript.
+First, let us presume that we want to develop code to extract structured information from web pages that may or may not be doing a lot of API calls from client-side JavaScript.
 We are not trying to develop a general crawler like Googlebot.
 We don't mind writing some code that would be specific for each site we are scraping (e.g. some Scrapy spiders or Python scripts).